-It is important that all concerned are confident that the information they provide will only be disclosed where it is in the best interests of the child or young person or adult to do so.
+It is important that all concerned are confident that the information they provide will only be disclosed where it is in the best interests of the child or young person or adult.
 The Language Body's policy and procedures have been carefully constructed to ensure such confidentiality while protecting the interests of the child, young person, or adult.

-The Language Body has Designated Liaison Persons, who have been specially trained in the area of safeguarding children, young people, and adults and who are committed to the principle of confidentiality.
+The Language Body has Designated Safeguarding Officers, who have been specially trained in the area of safeguarding children, young people, and adults and who are committed to the principle of confidentiality.